 - authorised fire-fighting training.

 No-burn notices or total fire bans override any permits obtained.
-If you are planning to light an outside fire, check with the NSW Rural Fire Service to make sure your fire is legal.
+If you are planning to light an outside fire, check with the Fire and Rescue NSW to make sure your fire is legal.

 Guide to your responsibilities when lighting a fire or undertaking activities that may result in fire